JSPM

 Parsing SQL connection strings

-const { parseSqlConnectionString } = require('@tediousjs/connection-string');
+const { parse, MSSQL_SCHEMA } = require('@tediousjs/connection-string');

 const connectionString = 'User ID=user;Password=password;Initial Catalog=AdventureWorks;Server=MySqlServer';

-const parsed = parseSqlConnectionString(connectionString, true);
+const parsed = parse(connectionString);

 Output to console will be: